neo4j/neo4j/community/ndp/README.md

-# Neo4j Data Protocol
+# Bolt

-This project contains a high-performance network protocol for Neo4j.
+This project contains a high-performance network protocol for Neo4j called Bolt.
-Tentatively called "Neo4j Data Protocol", NDP.

 Architectural overview: